pylint-dev/pylint/doc/tutorial.rst

 the **should match (([A-Z\_][A-Z1-9\_]*)|(__.*__))$**.

 In this case Pylint is telling me that those variables appear to be constants and should be all UPPERCASE.
-This is an in-house convention that lives with Pylint since its inception.
-You too can create your own in-house naming conventions but for the purpose of this tutorial, we want to stick to the PEP-8 standard.
+This is an in-house convention that has lived with Pylint since its inception.
+You too can create your own in-house naming conventions but for the purpose of this tutorial, we want to stick to the `PEP 8`_ standard.
 In this case, the variables I declared should follow the convention of all lowercase.
 The appropriate rule would be something like:
 "should match [a-z\_][a-z0-9\_]{2,30}$".
 Notice the lowercase letters in the